Meet BetterUp, the Silicon Valley startup where Prince Harry now works

 That’s why the platform checks in with users regularly to understand how they’re experiencing the platform and whether they’re seeing improvement in their own behavior.
 It also tracks success through promotions.
 “BetterUp is the largest dataset of coaching outcomes in the world,” Robichaux says.

-Prince Harry and his wife Megan Markle have spoken openly about their individual struggles with mental health and the difficulty they faced trying to get support.
-Harry’s mother, Princess Diana of Wales, was also famously outspoken about her own mental health trials.
+Prince Harry and his wife, Meghan Markle, have spoken openly about their individual struggles with mental health and the difficulty they faced trying to get support.
+Harry’s mother, Princess Diana of Wales, was also famously outspoken about her mental health trials.

 In his new role, Prince Harry will serve a four-tiered function.
 He will advocate for access to coaching globally, identify opportunities to work with charities, shape the design of BetterUp and its content, and help expand the ecosystem of tools on the platform.
 Already he’s helped forge a relationship between BetterUp and Peak State, a mental fitness startup that draws heavily on sports medicine.

-Separately, the Duke of Sussex is also joining Aspen Institute’s Commission on Information Disorder to explore solutions to another issue that is near and dear to his heart.
+Separately, the Duke of Sussex is joining the Aspen Institute’s Commission on Information Disorder to explore solutions to another issue that is near and dear to his heart.